Information for Ukrainians

 – After the ID card for displaced persons has been issued, persons can also become self-employed: https://www.wko.at/service/ukraine-faq.html

-Further information on health insurance can be found on the homepage of the ÖGK.
+• Further information can be found on the website of the Austrian Health Insurance Fund (www.gesundheitskasse.at)

 Donations in kind for our care facilities